calmh/yardstick/README.md

 But metrics such as cyclomatic complexity and number of comments are useless!
 -----------------------------------------------------------------------------

-By themselves, yes.
+By themselves, possibly.
 But they can be a handy guide for evaluating areas of code that could use some love.
 It's a tool like anything else.

 License
 -------